base-org/pessimism/docs/architecture/etl.markdown

 ## Managed ETL

-### Component Graph
+### Process Graph

-The ETL uses a `ComponentGraph` construct to represent and store critical component inter-connectivity data _(ie. component node entries and graph edges)_.
+The ETL uses a `ProcessGraph` construct to represent and store critical component inter-connectivity data _(ie. component node entries and graph edges)_.

 A graph edge is represented as a binded communication path between two arbitrary component nodes (`c1`, `c2`).
 Adding an edge from some component (`c1`) to some downstream component (`c2`) results in `c1` having a path to the ingress of `c2` in its [egress handler](#egress-handler).
 This would look something like: